open/close all folders

 - Oujou in Eyeshield 21, but played with using the Poseidon's school, a building so tall and with such tall people that most of the students go on to become elevator workers.

-- Higurashi no Naku Koro ni has got a variation: The school is a small country school, with just one class but still having children of varying ages.
+- Higurashi: When They Cry has got a variation: The school is a small country school, with just one class but still having children of varying ages.

-- Maria-sama Ga Miteru's Lillian Girl's School runs from Kindergarten to University.
-It's mentioned that most of the cast have attended for their entire school days with two flashbacks to Kindergarten (one for Sei, Youko and Eriko and another for Sachiko) and Sei attending the University, though she had to take the entrance exams because she was late getting her paperwork in.
+- Maria-sama ga Miteru' Lillian Girls School runs from kindergarten through university.
+It's mentioned that most of the cast have attended for their entire school days with flashbacks to previous years (Sei and Eriko's first meeting during Kindergarten, Sei and Youko's meeting during Middle School, and Sachiko's childhood through her classmate's eyes).
+Sei, herself, is currently attending the University, though she had to take the entrance exams because she was late getting her paperwork.

-- Slam Dunk: Kainan is an escalator school, as it's always introduced as Kainan University Affiliated High School.
+- Slam Dunk: Kainan (the school attended by Maki, Kiyota and their classmates) is an escalator school, as it's always introduced as Kainan University Affiliated High School.

 - Morinomiya in Gakuen Babysitters is known to have at least a middle school section and a high school section.